-- Be available as water quality experts for questions that arise from the Board, the Department of Natural Resources, and the Department of Fish and Game. - Participate in the review and inspection of forest practices activities on all land ownerships that may affect drinking water sources and public health to ensure that those activities are in compliance with the requirements of the Alaska Drinking Water Regulations. - Participate in all Board of Forestry meetings and present our annual report to the board on the effectiveness of the Act and Regulations in protecting water quality. - Participate in the interagency Forest Practices Effectiveness Monitoring work group. - If funding is available, participate in the Tongass National Forest annual BMP implementation and effectiveness monitoring.
+- Be available as water quality experts for questions that arise from the Board, the Department of Natural Resources, and the Department of Fish and Game. - Participate in the review and inspection of forest practices activities on all land ownerships that may affect drinking water sources and public health to ensure that those activities comply with Alaska Drinking Water and Water Quality Standards Regulations. - Participate in Board of Forestry meetings and present DEC's annual report to the board on the effectiveness of the Act and Regulations in protecting water quality. - Participate in the interagency Forest Practices Effectiveness Monitoring work group.